ninchistudios/musicproduction/end-to-end-checklist.md

 ##### EQ

 * Consider a light High Pass Filter on every track to remove mud.
 If you can notice the effect thinning the mix, it's too much.
+* EQ in mono to better separate frequencies.
+Not everyone will listen in stereo.
+* Cut (subtractive EQ) rather than boost.
+Removes rather than boosts noise and adds headroom.
+Forces you to remove the bad rather than masking the bad with louder goods.

 ## Mastering